Pi is 3: Disappearance of the sentence

 In the second report of the Japanese Central Council for Education on February 23, 2003, the policy of emphasizing scholastic ability was formulated.

 In December 2003, the Curriculum guideline was partially revised to remove the limitation that they must be taught without excesses or deficiencies and changed to a minimum standard that allows teaching in more detail than what is written in the Curriculum guideline, if necessary.

 On February 15, 2008, the Japanese Ministry of Education released the new Curriculum guideline (effective in 2011 for elementary schools), the first after the complete revision of the Fundamental Law of Education, and the restrictive provision was eliminated.

 As a result of the increase in the content of the study, the content has become such that have already learned how to calculate the decimal point by the time they use pi, and the section on pi now states only that "pi shall be 3.14" and the statement "3 is used for the purpose" has been deleted.

-Social Impacts
+Impact

-Impact on science and education professionals
+Science and education professionals

 The issue of "pi is 3" was discussed in mathematics-related journals and various academic journals.
 This misunderstanding was not easily resolved, and there were many misunderstandings even among those involved in education.

 In response to this situation, Masahiro Kaminaga, an associate professor of the Department of Electrical and Computer Engineering in Tohoku Gakuin University, confessed that he had been convinced that "relaxed education is a foolish reform that teaches pi as 3."
 And he said, "I usually said, 'Go and do your own research until you are satisfied,' but if teachers are like this, it must be a problem before educational reform."